dougeby/IntuneDocs/intune/custom-settings-ios.md

 # required metadata

 title: Microsoft Intune custom settings for devices running iOS
-titleSuffix: "Azure portal"
+titleSuffix:
-description: Learn the settings you can use in an iOS custom profile.
+description: Learn the settings you can use in an iOS custom profile in Microsoft Intune.
 keywords:
 author: vhorne
 ms.author: victorh